Prof. Karson KUNG

 - Awarded the Leung Lai Siu Chun Memorial Scholar title at CUHK

-- Awarded the Leung Che Kwong Lai Shim Memorial Scholar title at HKU
+- Awarded the Leung Che Kwong Lai Shim Memorial Scholar title & the Geraldine Mao-Ng Prize at HKU

 - Dino C. K. Wong